 It was founded in 1884, and is one of the oldest choral and orchestral societies in England.
 The choir and orchestra meet from September to July and perform in three concerts per year.
 The choir and/or a small group of players is available for weddings etc.

 Stratford Concert Band is an established concert band whose activities centre on the town of Stratford upon Avon, with a range of formal concerts and outdoor appearances.
 The band's repertoire consists of marches, light classical arrangements, familiar show and film arrangements, and original works for concert band.

 We are a large, established and very friendly orchestra.
 We perform three concerts a year (Nov, March and June/July) usually at Holy Trinity Church, Field Road, Stroud.
 Our members (and audience!) enjoy a rich variety of concert programmes including guest soloists and premiers of new works.
-There is currently room for expansion in the string sections.
 Warm welcome guaranteed.

 We are a new wind band recruiting brass, woodwind and percussion musicians of grade 4 standard and above.

 Thursdays 18:30-19:30 Ketley Community Centre, Holyhead Road, Ketley, Telford TF1 5AN

 Do you play an orchestral instrument to approximately Grade 4 standard or above?
 Would you love the opportunity to play with others?
 TCO would welcome you, whatever your age.